-Under the authority and with the approval of the Illinois State Board of Education, the Wheaton College undergraduate programs offer licensure in a number of areas.
+Under the authority and with the approval of the Illinois State Board of Education and with national accreditation through NCATE (now CAEP), the Wheaton College undergraduate programs offer licensure in a number of areas.

 The Wheaton Teacher Education Program (WheTEP) requires any interested student seeking a teaching license to complete all WheTEP prerequisites before applying to the licensure program offered by Wheaton College.
 Acceptance for enrollment in Wheaton College is necessary but not sufficient for acceptance into WheTEP.

-After being accepted into WheTEP, students complete the appropriate content methods courses and are required to student teach in a school classroom for 12 weeks.
+After being accepted into WheTEP, students complete the appropriate content methods course(s) and practica and are required to student teach in a school classroom for 12-14 weeks.
 Throughout this practicum, students will be supported and evaluated by a faculty member of the education department.

 Initial Elementary License